 There are trees and plants everywhere.
 A chorus of birdsong can be heard from dawn to dusk.

 You don’t have to travel far to immerse yourself into the ocean if you live in any of our big cities, the countryside, or the bush.

 And nature is more than willing to immerse itself in return into your abode, in the form of all the terrifying creepy crawlies you can imagine.

 Perhaps I didn’t miss this last point as much as I initially thought.
 But I do have a pet spider in my house that I adore – I call him Phillip.
 He’ll do until I get a fish, or a dog.

-Life there was good, but I’m happy to be in Melbourne.
+Life in London is good, but I’m happy to be in Melbourne.
 Every city has its good points and bad points… Swings and roundabouts, as the Brits would say.

 Have you left London or a city like it?
 Are you glad you left?
 What about it do you miss?